aws-samples/serverless-samples/apigw-eventbridge-schema-validation/README.md

 ## Deployment

-The following deployment can be used for either of the solutions referenced above.
+The following deployment is used for both the Lambda and CI CD driven solutions; however, the steps are slightly different.
+For the CI CD driven solution, [start here](cicd-driven-solution/README.md#deployment); otherwise, continue on.
 This is intended to be deployed to non-production environments.
 You'll deploy the solution and test the three stages covered.
 You can modify the SAM template and Lambda function to fit the unique needs of your application.

 ### Pre-Requisites